I-TECH-UW/smart-hiv-archived/input/pagecontent/references.md

-This implementation guide is meant to facilitate operationalization of the World Health Organization (WHO) Digital Adaptation Kit (DAK) for <mark>[insert health domain here]</mark>.
-This page includes links to the published DAK for <mark>[insert health domain here]</mark>, as well as a small subset of other references.
+This implementation guide is meant to facilitate operationalization of the World Health Organization (WHO) Digital Adaptation Kit (DAK) for HIV.
+This page includes links to the published DAK for HIV, as well as a small subset of other references.

-For additional resources, see the <a href="dependencies.html">Dependencies</a> page, which includes the standards referenced in this implementation guide and the references section in the published DAK for <mark>[insert health domain here]</mark>.
+For additional resources, see the <a href="dependencies.html">Dependencies</a> page, which includes the standards referenced in this implementation guide and the references section in the published DAK for HIV.

-### WHO Digital Adaptation Kit (DAK) for <mark>[insert health domain here]</mark>
+### WHO Digital Adaptation Kit (DAK) for HIV

 > The Digital Adaptation Kit was published on \[publication date\]:
 >